 The Santa Fe Opera has taken its place among the world's leading opera festivals.
 Its mission is to advance the operatic art form by presenting ensemble performances of the highest quality in a unique setting with a varied repertoire of new, rarely performed, and standard works; to ensure the excellence of opera's future through apprentice programs for singers, technicians and arts administrators; and to foster and enrich an understanding and appreciation of opera among a diverse public.
-More than 1,600 performances of nearly 140 different operas have been given here, including nine world premieres and 40 American premieres, among them Lulu, The Cunning Little Vixen, Capriccio, and Daphne.
+More than 2,000 performances of 164 different operas have been given here, including fourteen world premieres and 45 American premieres, among them Lulu, The Cunning Little Vixen, Capriccio, and Daphne.
 Recent premieres include the world premiere of Madame Mao, commissioned from Bright Sheng, in 2003, the premiere of the revised version of Osvaldo Golijov's Ainadamar, in 2005, the American premiere of Thomas Ades's The Tempest, in 2006, and the American premiere of Tan Dun's Tea: A Mirror of Soul in 2007.
 The 2008 season included the American premiere of Adriana Mater by Kaija Saariaho, whose L'amour de loin received its American premiere here in 2002.
 In 2009, the world premiere of The Letter by Paul Moravec was performed here.
+Theodore Morrison's Oscar received its world premiere in Santa Fe in 2013, and in 2015 Pulitzer Prize-winning composer Jennifer Higdon's first opera, Cold Mountain, also premiered in Santa Fe.

 Casts are drawn from the world's most talented young singers, and production teams of conductors, directors, and designers are international as well.
 Many singers whose names are now found on the rosters of the world's leading opera houses began their careers in Santa Fe.
 They include Susan Graham, Patricia Racette, Joyce DiDonato, William Burden, Kristine Jepson, Michelle DeYoung, and Charles Castronovo.